-Let us further take an example to illustrate the advantages of PGO.
-Suppose that the total bailout funding is $0.1\tau_{max}$ and that the number of bailout funds for each bank does not exceed $\displaystyle{\frac{\xi}{n_{s}}*0.1\tau_{max}}$, where $\xi$ is a parameter and $n_{s}$ is the number of banks bailed out.
-We set $\xi$ to 1.5.
-Since the bailout constraint has changed, it is necessary to regenerate the random sample and seek the optimal solution by ranking when using the way of generating samples.
-However, the flexibility of the PGO allows us to only update the constraints when optimization.
-Table \ref{tb:compare} shows the results.
+To further illustrate the advantages of the PGO method, consider the following example.
+Suppose that the total bailout funding is $0.1 \tau_{max}$, and the maximum bailout funds for each bank are given by $\displaystyle{\frac{\xi}{n_s} * 0.1 \tau_{max}}$, where $\xi$ is a parameter and $n_s$ represents the number of banks receiving bailout funds.
+In this example, we set $\xi = 1.5$.
+Since the bailout constraint has changed, it is necessary to regenerate the random sample and identify the optimal solution by ranking when using the sampling method.
+However, the flexibility of the PGO method allows us to update the constraints only during the optimization process.
+The results are presented in Table~\ref{tb:compare}.

-Despite a simple addition of constraints, in the high-dimensional case ($n=1000$), the time required to generate 100 samples satisfying the basic constraints of the rescue fund is 457.97 seconds.
-In the practical bailout process, more complex constraints will increase the time spent.
-Every time the constraints change, the samples need to be regenerated or re-screened in the existing data.
-However, PGO method is not seriously affected by the complexity of constraints.
-As long as the corresponding neural network is well trained, the constraints associated with the bailout can be flexibly set.
-Thus, PGO is more flexible in its application.
-In this case, the average solution time of PGO is 283.22 seconds.
-In cases of $n=10$ and $n=100$, the solution efficiency and effect of PGO are similar to the method of randomly generated samples, showing the effectiveness of the PGO method.
-As can be seen, the PGO method makes the solution process more flexible when rescuing, particularly in the high-dimensional case.
+Despite the relatively simple addition of constraints, in the high-dimensional case ($n=1000$), it takes 457.97 seconds to generate 100 samples that meet the basic constraints of the bailout fund.
+This sample size is relatively small for the case where $n=1000$.
+In other words, to achieve performance closer to the global optimum, the generation cost becomes substantial, and this cost must be incurred every time the constraints are changed.
+Thus, the method of generating samples and exhaustively searching for the optimal solution lacks flexibility.
+In practical bailout scenarios, the time required increases as the constraints become more complex.
+Each time the constraints change, the samples must either be regenerated or re-screened from the existing data.
+However, the PGO method is not significantly affected by the complexity of the constraints.
+As long as the corresponding neural network is well trained, the constraints associated with the bailout can be flexibly adjusted, making the PGO method highly adaptable.
+In this case, the average solution time for PGO is 283.22 seconds.
+In scenarios where $n=10$ and $n=100$, the efficiency and performance of the PGO method are comparable to those of the randomly generated sample method, which further demonstrates the effectiveness of the PGO approach.
+As observed, the PGO method enhances flexibility in the solution process, particularly in high-dimensional cases.